PrefectHQ/prefect/docs/tutorials/docker.md

 In the [Deployments](/tutorials/deployments/) and [Storage and Infrastructure](/tutorials/storage/) tutorials, we looked at creating configuration that enables creating flow runs via the API and with code that was uploaded to a remotely accessible location.

-In this tutorial, we'll further configure the deployment so flow runs are executed not locally, but in a the "remote" execution environment of a Docker container.
+In this tutorial, we'll further configure the deployment so flow runs are executed in a Docker container.
+We'll run our Docker instance locally, but you can extend this tutorial to run it on remote machines.

 In this tutorial we'll: